Skyrockets influenced me quite a few times for shooting firework photos.

 Although, the thirst to click it hadn’t gone.

 We’ll find out when I get the following idea for clicking that picture + how can you shoot it, + a bonus tip.
 As Bonus, you would understand how to use a sparkler to create a long exposure shot.

 Moreover, you can view 10 photo ideas for Instagram.

 Diwali stands half-done without some crackers.

 I don’t burst firecrackers!
 However, I used to do this throughout my teenage years.

-Now, I just view those rockets twinkling the sky & photograph, most importantly.
+Now, I view those rockets twinkling in the sky & photograph them, most importantly.

 Diwali and Fireworks, do you understand what I am indicating?